 In case you missed your souvenir, Amazon carries these inflatable hot air balloons, as well as my favorite wind catcher balloon and hot air balloon windchimes I saw at the Colorado Springs Balloon Festival.

 I didn't snap any pictures of this part of the balloon fest, mostly because I don't care, and partly because I came here for the balloons, not for donuts.

-Last year, 2018, my son and I waited in line for Dunkin' Donuts.
+In 2018's festival, my son and I waited in line for Dunkin' Donuts.
 We waited about a half hour for donuts.
 I learned my lesson, and the following year, I made a King Soopers run for donuts before we arrived.
 Just as tasty, without waiting for one.

 If you want to join the championship, registration starts at 7AM on the Saturday and Sunday before Labor Day.
 There are two separate championships, one for adults (14 and up), and the other for kids (ages 5-13).
 The entry fee is $10 for each.